Wait, it took you six and a half years to graduate from college? Even if you did attend college tuition-free, that is still a long time!

 The baseball coach had run the budget into the ground, and there were rumors he was embezzling money.
-This left me during the last week of July trying to find a new place to play for my sophomore year, with the school year starting in just a few weeks.
+During the last week of July, this left me trying to find a new place to play for my sophomore year, with the school year starting in just a few weeks.

 This is where the headline of my story is a bit misleading.
 I only got a half scholarship in the first semester of my sophomore year in community college.
 Close enough, though.
 To go to school for six and a half years and only have to pay for half of one semester of community college is still pretty good.
 My sophomore year in college was a lot of fun as well.
 Our team wasn’t as good, and I didn’t have a great spring, but it was still a great experience.

-If you end up graduating from a four-year school, nobody ever asks about where you spent your first two years.
-If you aren’t an athlete, most states also offer plenty of other academic scholarships.
+If you graduate from a four-year school, nobody ever asks where you spent your first two years.
+Most states also offer plenty of other academic scholarships if you aren’t an athlete.

 For anyone who goes this route, check to see what credits will transfer to four-year schools.
 This will vary depending on the school, but with a bit of planning, you can usually work this out.
 Completing your associate’s degree will improve the chances of your classes transferring to a four-year program.